NamanKr24/Retail-Sales-and-Customer-Analytics/README.md

-# Retail Sales and Customer Analytics
+# Retail Sales and Customer Insights

 Uncover customer behavior, sales patterns, and product insights with this Excel dashboard powered by Oracle SQL and Power Pivot.